 Your best move depends entirely on which side of the detection equation you're on.

 If you're a writer worried about false positives.
 Stop stressing over unreliable detector verdicts.
-ZeroGPT flags human text 20-26% of the time in independent testing.
+ZeroGPT flags human text around 1 in 5 times in independent testing.
 If you wrote something yourself and it's getting flagged, that's the detector's problem, not yours.
 But if you want peace of mind, running your text through UndetectedGPT guarantees it'll pass any detector, even if it was already human-written.
 With a free tier and plans starting at $19.99/month, you can skip the detection question entirely.

 If you use AI to write and want it undetectable.
 Skip the detectors entirely.
 You don't need a better ZeroGPT.
 You need a humanizer.
-UndetectedGPT (free tier available, $19.99/month Starter) has a 96% bypass rate across every major detector we tested.
-The Perkins et al. (2024) study confirmed that dedicated humanization tools dramatically reduce detector accuracy across the board.
+UndetectedGPT (free tier available, $19.99/month Plus) has a 96.2% bypass rate across every major detector we tested.
+Independent research confirms that dedicated humanization tools reduce detector accuracy far beyond what basic editing achieves.

 If you're an educator who needs to detect AI text.
 GPTZero or Turnitin are your best bets.
 GPTZero is purpose-built for academic contexts with institutional partnerships and detailed reporting.
 Turnitin integrates with LMS platforms (Canvas, Blackboard, Moodle) and has the lowest false positive rate at 1-4%.
 Just know that no detector is reliable enough to be the sole basis for academic integrity decisions.
 The Weber-Wulff et al. (2023) study found all 14 tools tested scored below 80%.
-Over a dozen universities (Vanderbilt, Yale, Johns Hopkins, University of Waterloo) have disabled AI detection entirely.
+Dozens of universities (Vanderbilt, Johns Hopkins, Northwestern, and the University of Waterloo among them) have disabled or restricted AI detection entirely.
 Use results as one signal among many.

 If you're a publisher screening content.
 Originality.ai at $14.95/month scored highest on the Scribbr test (76%) and handles batch processing for content teams.
-Copyleaks at $7.99/month offers better false positive rates (1-2% in Bloomberg testing) with competitive detection sensitivity (64.8% in Perkins et al.).
+Copyleaks at around $11/month bundles AI and plagiarism detection and posts strong benchmark accuracy, though independent tests put its false-positive rate higher than its marketing claim.
 For agencies, the Originality.ai pay-as-you-go option ($30 for 3,000 credits) is smart for variable volume.

 The honest truth: AI detection is an imperfect technology getting more imperfect as humanizers and AI models improve.
 The Sadasivan et al. (2023) study proved theoretically that as language models advance, even the best possible detector approaches random-chance performance.
 Whether you choose a better detector or decide to sidestep detection entirely, just don't rely on ZeroGPT.
 It was a useful free tool in 2023.
 In 2026, the data shows you deserve better.